 The method I created to specifically treat fear of flying — the Balanced Flying Method — focuses on four major areas.
 1) Normalization of flying; 2) Education 3) Tools and Techniques (Grounding, Relaxation, and others); 4) Understanding your fear of flying.

 These four areas cover the most relevant components that feed the fear of flying.
 But it’s important to emphasize that they are all important.
 Leaving out one of the components, or over-emphasizing one or two of them alone, doesn’t tend to work.
-The reason for this is because each area contributes to the phobia in its own separate way.
+The reason for this is because each area contributes to undoing the phobia in its own separate way.

-Normalization is basically training our brains to understand the normal and routine nature of flying (this is done through different types of simple written and experiential exercises that are modified based on each person’s history).
+Normalization is basically training our subconscious to understand the normal and routine nature of flying (this is done through different types of simple written and experiential exercises that are modified based on each person’s history).
 Almost everything in life has risk (many have a greater risk than flying).
-But the reason we can do these things (such as driving, crossing the street, eating, showing, etc.) without fear is because we’ve done them so much without incident that our brains are trained to understand these routine activities as normal.
+But the reason we can do these things (such as driving, crossing the street, eating, showering, etc.) without fear is because we’ve done them so much without incident that our brains are trained to understand these routine activities as normal.
 That’s the aim of normalization with flying — teaching the brain to internalize the routine nature of flying.

 Logic and emotion often don’t align, especially not with fear of flying.
-You can hear about all the odds and statistics in your favor, but somehow still feel panicked about flying.
+You can hear about all the odds and statistics in your favor, but still feel panicked about flying.
 That’s why education about flying rarely works on its own.
-However, education is still quite necessary as part of the picture because they address “perceived threats.”
-Perceived threats are basically stories our imaginations make up that scare us.
+However, education is still necessary as part of the picture because they address “perceived threats.”
+Perceived threats are basically stories our imaginations make up that scare us (often for deeper underlying reasons).
 For example, if you think the wing is going to fall off the plane, knowing that the wing is one long piece that extends through the plane can help dispel this perceived threat, and decrease some of the anxiety.
 Understanding the sounds and sensations, how the plane is staying in the air, what turbulence is about, and other areas of flying, helps a person make sense of the flying environment.
 Without some education, even a frequent air traveler can feel fearful because the environment doesn’t consciously make sense.

 Tools and Techniques

 Relaxation and grounding exercises, as well as techniques to create new perceptions of flying can be quite useful when combined with the other components.
 These apply most to residual anxiety, as well as anticipatory anxiety.
 Also, certain types of grounding exercises can be helpful for dealing with turbulence, and for helping become grounded within the plane.
 People who are afraid to fly often try to mentally remove themselves from the plane.
 This attempt at mental disconnection from the reality often exacerbates anxiety and feelings of ungroundedness and fear.
 Learning to become present and more grounded within the plane allows a person to connect the mental process with the reality, which can decrease anxiety.
+The exercises are also applied to underlying contributing factors (for example, catastrophic thinking), to help change reactions that create anxiety.

-Underlying Issues — Your History
+Underlying Causes — Your History

 Fear of flying is not impossible to overcome, but attempting to conquer fear of flying by only addressing one or two of the components above can actually make it more daunting.
-I work with people on fear of flying online long-distance, as well as in my office in NYC.
+I work with people on fear of flying online long-distance, as well as in my practice in NYC.
 Many start by telling me that they’ve been through therapy for fear of flying before, and they don’t think they can overcome it because they couldn’t resolve it in their previous therapy.
 As I learn about their previous therapy, it turns out that the approach the therapist used only addressed one or two of the components.
 When a person can effectively address each of the major areas that feeds fear of flying, it is possible overcome.